Bubsy 3D: Bubsy Visits the James Turrell Retrospective: Plot

 The game follows Bubsy as he goes through an out-of-body experience at the James Turrell retrospective exhibit at the Los Angeles County Museum of Art.
 After visiting the museum and appreciating Turrell's light-based artworks, Bubsy comes across the exhibit "St. Elmo's Breath".
-He inadvertently enters the exhibit, having heard it to be a "spiritual experience", and enters a coffin which brings him into the afterlife, where he becomes a fully-grown adult, which is a humanoid with a face that looks similar to Jason Alexander.
+He enters the exhibit, having heard it to be a "spiritual experience", and enters a coffin which brings him into the afterlife, where he becomes a fully-grown adult, which is a humanoid with a face that looks similar to Jason Alexander.
 Surrounded by dancing human skeletons urging him to give in to the pressures of capitalism, Bubsy enters the flames of hell, repeating the phrase "No object.
 No form.
 No relief.
 No salvation." before being taken to the deserted parking lot of an Applebee's restaurant.
 When trying to enter the restaurant, the building is destroyed to reveal the word "art", as the screen zooms in and ends the game.